Azure/azure-sdk-for-cpp/CONTRIBUTING.md

 cmake -DBUILD_TESTING=ON ..
 cmake --build .
 ```
 Tests are executed via the `ctest` command included with CMake.
-From the repo root, run:
+From the build directory, run:

 ```sh
 # use -V for verbose